martinamcm/PSAresp/README.md

 ## Tutorial

-The user begins by uploading a csv file containing only the % change from baseline in PSA scores.
+The user begins by uploading a csv file containing a single column with the % change from baseline in PSA scores.
 A waterfall plot displays the data as shown below.

 <p align="center">
 <img src="/Images/WaterfallPlot.png" title="WaterfallPlot" width="80%" align="center"/>